Welcome to the University of California, San Francisco, Pediatric Environmental Health Specialty Unit (UCSF PEHSU).

 We are part of a network across North America dedicated to providing expertise on the connection between children’s health and the environment.
 Children are uniquely vulnerable to environmental contaminants because they are still developing and their behavior can expose them more hazards.
 The UCSF PEHSU aims to reduce these risks by providing training for health professionals, offering consultations to families and communities, and developing educational resources on environmental health issues that affect children.

 This site connects information and resources on a variety of environmental health topics and describes current activities of the UCSF PEHSU.

 UCSF PEHSU exists to improve the recognition and management of environmental health problems among children.
 This page contains information relevant to clinicians regarding the latest research and recommendations relevant to protecting children from specific environmental contaminants.
 We also provide educational resources for clinicians to further explore the impacts of the environment on children’s health.

-Physicians for Social Responsibility’s latest Environmental Health Policy Institute looks at the ways children are exposed to harmful environmental chemicals which may cause cancer and the need to focus our policies, healthcare and research on prevention.
+Physicians for Social Responsibility’s latest Environmental Health Policy Institute looks at the ways children are exposed to harmful environmental chemicals.
 PEHSU Director, Mark Miller, is featured.

 More news on the PEHSU News Page.